Indonesia Travel Advice

 As popular tourist locations were held up in the attacks, travellers are advised to remain on high alert at all times when visiting Indonesia.
 Ensure you are aware of your surroundings and avoid large gatherings wherever possible.

-An explosion on a boat travelling between Bali and the Gili Islands killed one person and injured many others.
+On the 15th of September 2016, an explosion on a boat travelling between Bali and the Gili Islands killed two persons and injured 14 others.
 The Boat, popular with tourists was carrying 35 passengers.
 Local reports say that the injured included tourists from Portugal, Germany, Austria, Korea and Britain.
-It is thought that this explosion was an accident.
+It is thought that this explosion was an accident and may have been caused by poor maintenance of the fuel tank.

 There is the possibility of a terror attack against Western interests in the region.
 The last major attack was the 2009 bombings of the JW Marriot and Ritz-Carlton hotels in Jakarta which saw 7 people dead and 50 people injured.